Ushitsa uezd

+The Ushitsa uezd was a county (uezd) of the Podolia Governorate of the Russian Empire.
+The uezd bordered Letichev uezd to the north, the Mogilev uezd to the east, the Khotin uezd of the Bessarabia Governorate to the south, and the Kamenets-Podolsky uezd to the west.
+It included most of Kamianets-Podilskyi Raion of Ukraine.
+The district was eponymously named for its administrative center, Novaya Ushitsa (modern-day Nova Ushytsia).

+Administrative divisions

+The subcounties (volosts) of the Ushitsa uezd in 1912 were as follows:

 Demographics

 At the time of the Russian Empire Census of 1897, Ushitsky Uyezd had a population of 223,312.
 Of these, 84.6% spoke Ukrainian, 11.4% Yiddish, 2.3% Russian, 1.2% Polish, 0.4% German and 0.1% Moldovan or Romanian as their native language.